starkinfra/sdk-python/README.md

 ### Create PixReversals

-You can reverse a pix request by whole or by a fraction of its amount using a pix reversal.
+You can reverse a PixRequest either partially or totally using a PixReversal.

 ```python
 import starkinfra